aguilera-francisco/BackendTestForDevelopMX/README.md

 ## Considerations

+To go to the Postman collection, click on the following link: https://www.postman.com/aguilera-jf6/workspace/backend-test/collection/24362167-c789a211-0cb7-4b4f-8756-324997dc7719

 In order to get this project working, it is mandatory to have access to the following link: https://examentecnico.azurewebsites.net/v3/api/Test/Customer, as it is the data source used.
-Once the project is running, you can check the swagger documentation going to the `/swagger/index.html` enpoint
+Once the project is running, you can check the swagger documentation going to the `/swagger/index.html` enpoint.

 ## /API Endpoints